External Secrets Manager - Managing Secrets in AWS, GCP, K8s, and more

 Using Akeyless CLI

-To create an ESM, use the following command and add the Name and Target.
+To create a USC, use the following command and add the Name and Target.

-To view the secrets saved on your ESM, use the following command.
+To view the secrets saved on your USC, use the following command.

 The output should look similar to this.